Elehuris Montero Player Props: Rockies vs. Braves

-Elehuris Montero -- batting .067 with a triple and four RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Atlanta Braves, with Jared Shuster on the mound, on June 16 at 7:20 PM ET.
+After batting .063 with a triple, a walk and four RBI in his past 10 games, Elehuris Montero and the Colorado Rockies face the Atlanta Braves (who will start Charlie Morton) at 1:35 PM ET on Sunday.

 Elehuris Montero Game Info & Props vs. the Braves